Pierre Saint-Martin Cave

 Gouffre des Partages is a spectacular cave, discovered in 1994 – 1995.
 The entrance in this cave is covered with ice, for the most part, of the year.

 By the end of 2002 Gouffre des Partages was 23,918 m long, up to 1,097 m deep.

 In this cave also was found one of the largest cave rooms in the world – Salle de l’Eclipse.
 This room is smaller than La Verna: 130 – 150 m wide and more than 330 m long.
-This cave room has phenomenal echo effect, repeating the sounds three times.
+This cave room has a phenomenal echo effect, repeating the sounds three times.

 The imagination of speleologists has been rich in this cave – many features in the cave are named after famous movies – La Cité des Enfants Perdus, The Silence of the Lambs, Labyrinth of Passion, Back to the Future, or even 71 Fragments of a Chronology of Chance (a wonderful canyon).
 Try to pronounce them fast… but why should you?

 Cave can be entered for scientific purposes.
 It is very interesting to speleologists from the whole world as it provides spectacular traverses from one entrance to another.
 These traverses are very demanding and there are not that many people who are actually able to make it.

-Since the summer 2010 Salle de la Verna (which, by the way, is located in the French side, roughly 1 km from Spain) is open to the public.
+Since the summer of 2010 Salle de la Verna (which, by the way, is located on the French side, roughly 1 km from Spain) is open to the public.
 It is possible that this is one of the most spectacular tourist attractions in Western Europe.

-There are good chances, that some more cave systems nearby can be linked this monstrous cave labyrinth, increasing both the total length of passages and maximum depth.
+There are good chances, that some more cave systems nearby can be linked to this monstrous cave labyrinth, increasing both the total length of passages and maximum depth.

 - Association pour la Recherche Spéléologique Internationale a la Pierre Saint-Martin (ARSIP).
 Accessed in the 2nd August 2011